Bibostin/pumpix/README.md

 ![Example](pumpix_static/oni.png)

+You can find a reference deployment of the app [here](https://www.coenin.co.uk/pumpix)

 Pumpix doesn't aim to be the best tool for this purpose, rather a simple one thats easy to enjoy.
 If you need somthing with a more rounded feature set, consider [Dithermark](https://app.dithermark.com), its very cool :)

-## Try out Pumpix:
-You can find a reference deployment of the app [here](https://www.coenin.co.uk/pumpix)

 # Installation: